Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory-b2c/README.md

 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
 ### Include the package

-`azure-active-directory-spring-boot-starter` is published on Maven Central Repository.
+`azure-spring-boot-starter-active-directory-b2c` is published on Maven Central Repository.
 If you are using Maven, add the following dependency.

 [//]: # "{x-version-update-start;com.microsoft.azure:azure-spring-boot-starter-active-directory-b2c;current}"